trumpiter-max/Proactive-cyber-defence/Window-Internal/Network.md

 ## Caching Modes

 Is determined by whether or not the local system has a network connection to the file server.

 ## Online

-- default mode, the server is available
+- Default mode, the server is available
-- file system metadata operations and write operations flow to the server, and the cache state is updated as required
+- File system metadata operations and write operations flow to the server, and the cache state is updated as required

 ## Offline (Slow Connection)

-- When the network performance meets the configured slow-link latency or bandwidth thresholds
+- Happen when the network performance meets the configured slow-link latency or bandwidth thresholds
 - Can be controlled via the Group Policy editor (%SystemRoot%\gpedit.msc)